cjhouser/fly-io-dist-sys/README.md

 messages will never make it if the flow of new messages stops!

 ## Challenge #4c: Efficient Broadcast: Part 1
 Hmm.
 I think the maintainers of this website messed up.
-The next challange is to make the broadcast system faster, but gives higher metrics for success...
+The next challenge is to make the broadcast system faster, but gives higher metrics for success...

 I'll shuffle things around a bit to make more sense.
 In this part, I will